Margot Carpenter, Aesthetic Realism Consultant to women, discusses Edith Wharton’s novel The House of Mirth.

-CON.
+Consultants.
 Do you see men as real?
 Have you generally given men the right to have questions about themselves like you do?

-AL Not enough.
+AL: Not enough.

-CON Do you think your father is still trying to know who he is?
+Consultants: Do you think your father is still trying to know who he is?

-AL Maybe so.
+AL: Maybe so.
 He’s got the attitude, “I’m not good enough, but I’m superior.”

-CON Can you see your father as standing for humanity, with the opposites of the world in him?
+Consultants: Can you see your father as standing for humanity, with the opposites of the world in him?
 Is he both high and low?

-AL I guess he is.
+AL: I guess he is.

-CON Are you?
+Consultants: Are you?
 What does a man feel after leaving his children?
 Do you think he ever forgets?

-AL No. I never thought of that.
+AL: No. I never thought of that.

 Ms. Lewis had a lovely look of wonder, thinking about her father more truly.
 She was learning to see a man as related to the whole world, not just existing to hurt or praise her.

-CON The desire to know gives a person dignity and there’s nothing in the world more beautiful.
+Consultants: The desire to know gives a person dignity and there’s nothing in the world more beautiful.
 Do you think there’s anything in the world, that if you knew it, wouldn’t add to you?

-CON Then the more you know your father, the more you’ll be?
+Consultants: Then the more you know your father, the more you’ll be?

-AL Yes, I see that.
+AL: Yes, I see that.
 Thank you.